 At this point, you must be thinking- How to charge a cordless drill battery without a charger?

-Well, it’s simple, you have to charge it via other batteries, or you have to make a charger of your own.
+Well, it’s simple: you have to charge it via other batteries or make a battery charger of your own.

-So, let’s take a look at the details without wasting any more time-
+So, let’s take a look at charging a cordless drill battery without charger details without wasting any more time-

 How to Charge a Cordless Drill Battery Without a Charger